The Avocado team is proud to present another release: Avocado 89.0, AKA “Shrek”, is now available!

 datadir.paths.data_dirare set to more consistent and predictable values, and won’t rely anymore on dynamic probes for “suitable” directories.

 nrunnernow properly sets all test status status to the suite summary, making sure that errors are communicated to the end user through, among other means, the

 avocadoexecution exit code.

-- When running tests in parallel, multiple downloads of the same image
+When running tests in parallel, multiple downloads of the same image (when using

 avocado.utils.vmimage) is now prevented by a better (early) locking.